 But, there are so many things beyond skincare that you can do to help get clear skin!
 Nowadays, many influencers and companies claim to know the secret to clear, flawless skin.
 Whether they are recommending products or expensive facials, everyone seems to have ideas about how to get clear skin.
 (Yes, myself included!
 I also have strong opinions on this!)
 Although using products in your skin care routine can be fun and effective, you should know that there is more to healthy skin than focusing on the outer surface.
 So today, I’m talking about creating healthy habits for clear skin.

 The phrase “beauty comes from within” is so important to remember because being healthy on the inside manifests on the outside.
 Although getting used to a routine can be hard to establish at first, it’ll all be worth it in the long run.
-Below are a few general health habits you can utilize in your daily life to get clearer skin.
+Below are a few general healthy habits you can utilize in your daily life to get clear skin.

 12 Healthy Habits For Clear Skin